DohanKim/universal_s3_uploader/README.md

     }
 });
 ```
+`size`: array of sizes.
+According this options, additional resized images will be uploaded.
+A Element of this array also should be size-3-array as [postfix, width, height].
+Postfix will be attatched at the end of resized file name.
+One attribute among width and height could be -1, and in this case width or height will be set automatically according to width/height ratio.

 In every callback functions, there are `index` parameter so you can use it as identifying specific file in multiple file uploading environment.